 The NIACC Dance Team performs during halftime at basketball games and features routines developed by its members.
-The squad began in 1996 with 7 participants and grew to 9 members in 1997 through the process of tryouts.
 The team has been well received by fans at the games and is a great way to promote school spirit.

 Instrumental Music

 You can actually join up to four ensembles right at NIACC - The North Iowa Concert Band, North Iowa Symphony Orchestra, NIACC Jazz Ensemble, and NIACC Pep Band.
 The Concert Band and Symphony Orchestra are composed of NIACC students and community members from North Iowa, and membership in the Orchestra and Jazz Ensemble are by audition only.
 Private lessons are also available.